Speculative evolution: Extraterrestrial life

-Other examples of speculative evolution focused on extraterrestrial life include Dougal Dixon's 2010 book Greenworld, TV programmes such as 1997 the BBC2/Discovery Channel special Natural History of an Alien and the 2005 Channel 4/National Geographic programme Extraterrestrial as well as a variety of personal web-based artistic projects, such as C. M. Kosemen's "Snaiad" and Gert van Dijk's "Furaha", envisioning the biosphere of entire alien worlds.
+Other examples of speculative evolution focused on extraterrestrial life include Dougal Dixon's 2010 book Greenworld, TV programmes such as 1997 the BBC2/Discovery Channel special Natural History of an Alien and the 2005 Channel 4/National Geographic programme Extraterrestrial as well as a variety of personal web-based artistic projects, such as C. M. Kosemen's "Snaiad" and Gert van Dijk's "Furaha", and collaborative web-based projects like "Sagan 4", envisioning the biosphere of entire alien worlds.

 Through science fiction, the speculative biology of extraterrestrial organisms has a strong presence in popular culture.
 The eponymous monster of Alien (1979), particularly its life cycle from egg to parasitoid larva to 'Xenomorph', is thought to be based on the real habits of parasitoid wasps in biology.
 Further, H. R. Giger's design of the Alien incorporated the features of insects, echinoderms and fossil crinoids, while concept artist John Cobb suggested acid blood as a biological defense mechanism.
 James Cameron's 2009 film Avatar constructed a fictional biosphere full of original, speculative alien species; a team of experts ensured that the lifeforms were scientifically plausible.'
 The creatures of the movie took inspiration from Earth species as diverse as pterosaurs, microraptors, great white sharks, wolves, coyotes, and panthers, and combined their traits to create an alien world.
 Darren Naish praised the creature design of 2022's Avatar: The Way of Water as well, admitting suspension of disbelief on the humanoid Na'vi protagonists.
 He notes the other creatures, aliens and their anatomies and lifestyles are inspired by evolution and ecology to a significant degree, with probable inspirations such as mycorrhizal fungi, marine reptiles, and simian evolution.
-According to Naish, "the series will be a mainstay in discussions about creature design and speculative biology for some time yet."
+According to Naish, "the series will be a mainstay in discussions about creature design and speculative biology for some time yet."There has been an increase lately (2026) in astrobiological speculative projects, possibly in part due to the Alien Biospheres series in Youtube.
+A major challenge of exobiology is deviating from Earth biology so as to not copy terrestrial evolution.